 Your age and driving experience

 For one day of cover you may be quoted between £20 and £30, but it could be more than this depending on your circumstances.

-Insurers are often more strict about who they offer short term cover to.
-You may not be able to get cover if:
+Insurers are often stricter about who they offer short-term cover to, so you may not be able to get cover if:

 You are under a certain age, e.g. 21